Clone Wars Adventures: Gameplay

 Battle Classes were introduced to players on the update of September 28, 2012.
 The system allows a more achievable set of goals and rewards upon defeating enemies in combat zones.
-Players are given four primary battle classes, Jedi, Trooper, Sith, and Mercenary to rank up in and obtain exclusive rewards.
-The Trooper class is set as a default for all players and is free, while sinister classes, Sith and Mercenary require a Station Cash purchase of 750 SC to experience.
-Unlike the other battle classes, Jedi is only accessible through a paid membership without any additional purchase.
-Additionally, paying members are given a 50% discount on both the Sith and Mercenary classes alike.
-All battle classes require experience points to allow players to rank up in.
-Experience points are dropped by defeated enemies in combat zones and mini-games.
-Ranks gradually become more difficult as the player progresses through that particular class.
-Along with ranking up, players are given a while new set of titles corresponding to rank, and several pieces of wearable gear.
-Specialty Classes, alongside battle classes, differ in several ways including the fact that they do not require combat zones to progress in.
-Specialty classes are passive player classes used within certain mini-games and are ranked up via certain activities.
-For example, the Scoundrel class incorporates Card Assault, a card based mini-game, with this specialty class.
-Upon the completion of campaign missions, the player rises through the ranks and is rewarded a special deck of cards.
+Players were given four primary battle classes, Jedi, Trooper, Sith, and Mercenary to rank up in and obtain exclusive rewards.
+The Trooper class was both set as a default for all players and free, while sinister classes, Sith and Mercenary, required a Station Cash purchase of 750 SC to experience.
+Unlike the other battle classes, Jedi was only accessible through a paid membership without any additional purchase.
+Additionally, paying members were given a 50% discount on the Sith and Mercenary classes alike.
+All battle classes required experience points to allow players to rank up in.
+Experience points were dropped by defeated enemies in combat zones and mini-games.
+Ranks gradually became more difficult as the player progressed through that particular class.
+Along with ranking up, players were given a whole new set of titles corresponding to rank as well as several pieces of wearable gear.
+Specialty Classes, alongside battle classes, differed in several ways, including the fact that they did not require combat zones to progress in.
+Specialty classes were passive player classes used within certain mini-games and were ranked up via certain activities.
+For example, the Scoundrel class incorporated Card Assault, a card based mini-game, with this specialty class.
+Upon the completion of campaign missions, the player rose through the ranks and was rewarded a special deck of cards.